Shamanthkrishna/Python-Projects/README.md

 17. **Number to Words Converter**
     - Converts integer numbers into their English word representation, handling units, tens, hundreds, and large numbers.
 Includes support for negative numbers and formatting for various number sizes.

+18. **Number Base Converter**
+    - A simple tool for converting between decimal and binary number systems.
+Users can choose to convert a decimal number to binary or a binary number to decimal, with an option to exit the program.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).